michaelhojungyoon/BIOF501A_Project/README.md

 cd results
 rm *
 ```

-Then --ignore_empty_input_files can be added to the command to ignore input files that are too small.

 # References:
 1. Debelius, J. W. et al. The local tumor microbiome is associated with survival in late-stage colorectal cancer patients.
 2022.09.16.22279353 Preprint at https://doi.org/10.1101/2022.09.16.22279353 (2022).